nim-lang/RFCs/RFCs/Object_Default_Values.md

 ## Abstract

-Provied a way to define default values for object fields.
+Provide a way to define default values for object fields.

 ## Motivation